Achaicus m Biblical, Biblical LatinLatinized form of the Greek name

 Δημήτριος (Demetrios), which was derived from the name of the Greek goddess

 Demeter 1.
 Kings of Macedon and the Seleucid kingdom have had this name.
-This was also the name of several early saints including a Saint Demetrius who was martyred in the 4th century.
+This was also the name of several early saints including Demetrius of Thessalonica, a martyr of the 4th century who is regarded as a warrior.

 Elagabalus m Semitic Mythology (Latinized)Latinized form of an Arabic name, derived from